semrush/intergalactic/website/docs/components/link/link-api.md

 ## Link

-A modified link component that can `disabled` and add Addons to itself.
-By default, the link is `inline-block` and `no-wrap` – that is, in most cases it is used as a stand-alone component.
+A modified link component that can be `disabled` and have `Addon` elements.
+By default, the link is `inline-block` and `no-wrap` – that's, in most cases it's used as a stand-alone component.

 ```jsx
 import Link from 'intergalactic/link';